-The Peer Leadership Forums brings together teams of high-performing young leaders on a monthly basis to share ideas, personal goals, and insights.
-The result is new friendships, new perspectives, skills development, and a lot of fun.
-Each PLF team is a diverse group of emerging thought leaders representing a wide variety of industries, who together, find innovative solutions to challenging barriers afflicting the business community in the Greater Vancouver region.
+The Peer Leadership Forum (PLF) brings together teams of high-performing young leaders monthly to share ideas, personal goals, and insights.
+The result is new friendships, new perspectives, skills development and a lot of fun.

 Why join a Peer Leadership Forum team?

-- Lead: Dive deeper into topics covered at CYP and broader Board of Trade events
+- Lead: Dive deeper into topics covered at CYP and Board of Trade events

 - Connect: Develop friendships with a diverse, motivated and high-performing group of young professionals

-CYP has two Peer Leadership Forum intakes per year.
-The first is in early September and the second is in early January.
-To join, Members are invited to complete an online application form within each application period (July- September 20th and December- January).
-Once your application has been approved, you will be placed on a team that is formed based on each individual team Member's age / life stage, industry, and goals.
+Once your application has been approved, you will be placed on a team that is formed based on each team member's age, life stage, industry, and goals.
 The objective is to develop diverse teams that have unique skill-sets, experiences, and industry expertise.

-What can I expect once I join a Peer Leadership Forum?
+What can I expect once I join a team?

-- Attend the PLF Kick-Off event and the Reload event
+- Attend the PLF Kick-Off event in October

-- Participate in at least one of CYP's Community Outreach Initiatives [link to Community Outreach page] with your team
+- Participate in at least one of CYP's Community Outreach Initiatives with your team

-- Host one team meeting per year, which includes managing the venue, setting the meeting agenda, and organizing snacks
+- Host one team meeting per year, which includes managing the venue, setting the meeting agenda, etc.

 - Attend at a minimum 5 of the 6 PLF team meetings